giorgiop/giorgiop.github.io/_posts/2019-10-7-mapping-the-deepfake-landscape.md

 layout: post
 date: 2019-10-7
 permalink: /posts/2018/03/17/mapping-the-deepfake-landscape/
-tags:
-  - machine Learning
-  - security
-  - society
-img-folder: 2018-03-17-AI-and-digital-forgery
 ---

 <div style="text-align: right; font-style: italic">
 This post was published as the foreword of our
-<a href="https://deeptracelabs.com/resources/">The State of Deepfake 2019 report
+<a href="https://sensity.ai/reports/">The State of Deepfake 2019 report
 </a>, written with Henry Ajder, Francesco Cavalli and Laurence Cullen.
 </div>